greyatom-school/the-minerva-project/content_curation_guidelines.md

 ## 3. Review
 **Internal GA review**

-GA would provide the feedback via bitbucket issues.
+GA would provide the feedback via github issues.
-For every feedback regarding the content, the GA team will create a bitbucket issue.
+For every feedback regarding the content, the GA team will create a github issue.
 Once the feedback is incorporated, the content creator can mark the issue as resolved along with an acknowledgement that the feedback is locked in.

 In case, the content creator feels that the feedback cannot be incorporated, the content creator can comment on the issue - why the feedback won’t be incorporated.